 Contact: Lisa McGovern,

-On Saturday from 1-3 pm, Susan Apps-Bodilly will be signing copies of her book, “One Room Schools: Stories from the Days of 1 Room, 1 Teacher, 8 Grades.”
+December 14, 2-4 pm: book signing with Susan Apps-Bodilly, author of “One Room Schools: Stories from the Days of 1 Room, 1 Teacher, 8 Grades.”